Free Collaborative Webinar

 -

-[Free Webinar] Building an SSH-Accredited Fellowship & Research Program to Develop Future Simulation Leaders
+[Webinar On-Demand] Building an SSH-Accredited Fellowship & Research Program to Develop Future Simulation Leaders

-Join us on Tuesday, July 22, at 2 PM EDT for a live webinar with Dr. Todd Chang from Children’s Hospital Los Angeles and the Keck School of Medicine of University of Southern California.
+Join us for a live webinar with Dr. Todd Chang from Children’s Hospital Los Angeles and the Keck School of Medicine of University of Southern California.
 Discover how to build and maintain a successful simulation fellowship and research program aligned with SSIH Accreditation Guidelines.
 This session will explore the value of these programs in both hospital and academic settings, outline key components for accreditation, and share strategies for integrating fellowship training and research with standard simulation education to develop the next generation of simulation leaders.
-Participate in a live Q&A to get your questions answered.
+Request access!

 -